envs-net/matrix-doc/docs/rooms/sharing.md

 ![Room settings with the local addresses selected](/images/02_Sharing_en.png "Room settings with the local addresses selected")

 You can also assign different addresses.
-If the room address should be published in the room directory of the matrix home server of the TU Dresden, this can be done by the following.
+If the room address should be published in the room directory of the matrix home server of the `envs.net`, this can be done by the following.

 ![Room settings with the public room address selected](/images/03_Sharing_en.png "Room settings with the public room address selected")